About the Program

 The Connecticut Community College Nursing Program supports advancement in nursing through education.
 Graduates of the CT-CCNP have the opportunity to continue their education at a number of baccalaureate and advanced degree programs throughout the state and beyond.

-Below is a list of colleges in Connecticut that have articulation agreements with the Connecticut Community College Nursing Program.
+Below is a list of colleges in Connecticut that have agreements with the Connecticut Community College Nursing Program to support seamless educational advancement of CT-CCNP graduates to the baccalaureate and beyond.
 The agreements are in place for students who graduate from the CT-CCNP beginning in spring 2010.